 I like to use as little product as possible to save space in my bag.
 Creams and serums were often giving me too much frizz (that word we all dread) so I started exploring with a little hair glue/extra strength gel to define the curls and maintain them in heat.
 Wow was I impressed!
 Yes I looked like I could blend in with the wildlife in Africa on the first day with a mane like a lion if I use too much but after sleeping on my hair overnight it calms down to a great strong hold curl that lasts for days!

 I use Got2b Ultra Glued Invincible Styling Gel and just a small amount goes a really long way.
-I have tried over 30 products of varying costs and lines and this is my favourite.
+I have tried over 30 products of varying costs and lines and this is my favorite.
 Surprisingly, DIPPITY-DO is a close second.
-I also pack a travel size hairspray for a quick touch up.
+I also pack a travel size hairspray for a quick touch up!

 I should note that I do sacrifice room in my pack for a travel hair dryer (and diffuser) as I have really thick hair and sometimes the humidity can leave my hair wet for longer than desired.
 Dryers are commonly available in hotels and fold up/travel hair dryers are becoming more available at less expensive costs.